flightcom/tuningfork-ansible/.doc/d6d66832-aec7-11e7-894f-6b718994da22.md

 It is built through ansible's `web` playbook which is executed in the flow of the `servers` playbook.

-The Front-end system can be deployed at any time through the `deploy-front-end` task which is executed in the flow of the `deploy` playbook.
-Analogously, the Back-end core can be deployed through the `deploy-core` task executed by the same playbook.
+The Front-end system can be deployed at any time through the `deploy-admin` task which is executed in the flow of the `deploy` playbook.
+Analogously, the Back-end API can be deployed through the `deploy-api` task executed by the same playbook.